stschiff/msmc/README.md

 To build MSMC yourself, the [GNU Scientific Library (GSL)](http://www.gnu.org/software/gsl/) must be installed on your system.

 To build the program, have a look at the two Makefiles.
-Adjust the path to the GSL and eventually run the `release` target.
+Adjust the path to the GSL and eventually run `make -f Makefile.linux` or `make -f Makefile.mac`, respectively.
 The program is written in the [D programming language](http://dlang.org).
 The reference compiler from Digitalmars can be downloaded [here](http://dlang.org/download.html).

 For generating the input files using my scripts, you need Python 3.4.
 I am sorry for this cutting edge dependency, I may make things compatible with Python 3.2 soon, but at the moment apparently my scripts won't work unless you use python 3.4.